What is Payroll and how are Payroll Calculations done?

 Employee types

 There are different salary components and taxation rules for different kinds of employees.
-You need to identify the employee types applicable to your company.
+Therefore, you need to identify the employee types applicable to your company.

 While the topic is a blog in itself, the different kinds of employees covered include: Salaried, Hourly, Piece rate, Consultants and Commission agents.
-This blog post applies to the first two categories viz Salaried and Hourly employees.
+Therefore, this blog post applies to the first two categories viz Salaried and Hourly employees.

 Statutory requirements and PAN No